Nell Brinkley: Career

 Brinkley also became known for the charming text that accompanied her stories and reporting while she worked at the Evening Journal and other publications that included Cosmopolitan, Good Housekeeping and Harper's Magazine.
 She produced many illustrated theatre reviews and profiles of mothers and young women in society, including later, in the 1930s First Lady Eleanor Roosevelt.
 Much of her writing promoted the working women of the time, and encouraged the expansion of women's rights.

 Her work was distributed to newspapers internationally by King Features Syndicate and Brinkley became the most prolific and famous romantic writer-illustrator.
 Later, she illustrated books and produced topical multi-panel pages of art.
 One was collected in a 1943 anthology of comics.

 By 1935, however, photography began to replace illustrations in newspapers, and she began to lose popularity.

-In 2020, The San Diego Comic Con inducted Nell Brinkley into the Eisner Award Hall of Fame.

 The Brinkley Girl

 Brinkley was known for her idyllic designs in her artwork, and her female characters drew attention from readers.
 In comparison to the staid Gibson Girl stereotype established earlier by Charles Dana Gibson, the Brinkley Girl was feminine, fun-loving and more independent.
 Syndicated nationally, her drawing The Three Graces helped establish this character as an icon.
 The piece, displaying three women singing the praises of suffrage, preparedness and Americanism with regards to love of country, was one of the first to link young, attractive women with the concept of suffrage.

 The Brinkley Girl was generally a young working woman who was often seen wearing lacy dresses and wearing her hair in curls, engaged in activities that were more independent than the general female standard.
 Her work was often considered to have a feminist slant.

 The Brinkley Girl became a national sensation, the topic of pop songs, poetry and theater.
 The second Ziegfeld Follies (1908) featured a number of references to the Brinkley Girl, including a song "The Nell Brinkley Girl" by Harry B. Smith and Maurice Levi.